What Is An Immersion Blender? Ultimate Guide To Immersion Blenders

 Easy Cleanup

-Stick blenders make for easy cleanup in two ways.
+All the immersion blenders make for easy cleanup in two ways.
 First, there's no need to dirty up another dish!
-For example, if you need to puree a hot soup, you can place your immersion blender directly into the pot.
-You don't need to transfer those hot ingredients into the jar of a traditional blender and then wash up the blender jar afterwards.
-Secondly, cleaning a hand blender is as easy as detaching the blender wand and rinsing the attachment and the blender blades under running water.
+For example, you can place your immersion blender directly into the pot if you need to puree a hot soup.
+You don't need to transfer those hot ingredients into a traditional blender jar and wash up the jar afterward.
+Secondly, cleaning a hand blender is as easy as detaching the wand and rinsing the attachment and the blades under running water.

 Convenience

 Immersion blenders are incredibly convenient to use.
 They're handheld and easy to maneuver, which makes them perfect for blending directly in pots, bowls, or containers.
-There's no need to transfer hot liquids or ingredients to a separate blender.
+Transferring hot liquids or ingredients to a separate blender is unnecessary.

 Unlimited Capacity

-Since there is no blender jar to fill, you can use your handheld immersion blender to tackle whole pots of food easily!
-You are not limited by the jar capacity unless you are using a blending jar.
-On the other end of the spectrum, there's also no quantity of food that is too small.
-Traditional blenders often struggle to thoroughly blend small amounts of food.
-A hand blender, however, can easily handle small batches of salad dressing or chopping a handful of nuts.
+Since there is no blender jar to fill, you can use your handheld immersion blender to easily tackle whole pots of food!
+The jar capacity does not limit you unless you use a blending jar.
+On the other end of the spectrum, no quantity of food is too small.
+Traditional blenders often struggle to blend small amounts of food thoroughly.
+An immersion blender, however, can easily handle small batches of salad dressing or chopping a handful of nuts.

 Space-Saving

-An immersion blender doesn't take much space in a drawer and takes absolutely zero real estate on your kitchen counter.
+An immersion blender takes up little space in a drawer and absolutely zero real estate on your kitchen counter.

 Cordless Availability

 If you are short on electrical outlets in your kitchen or would rather not be tethered by a cord, no problem!
 Many manufacturers offer a cordless immersion blender model.
-These blenders feature a rechargeable battery and give you the freedom to move about your cooking space easily.
+These blenders feature a rechargeable battery, allowing you to move about your cooking space easily.

 Variable Speeds

-Just like your regular blender, many immersion blender models have variable speed settings.
+Like your regular blender, many immersion blender models have multiple speed settings.
 Low-speed settings are perfect for liquid uses, such as frothing milk or mixing batters.
-Higher speed settings can turn vegetable chunks into pureed soups, fibrous vegetables into creamy smoothies, and hard nuts into delicious nut butters.
+Higher speed settings can turn vegetable chunks into pureed soups, fibrous vegetables into creamy smoothies, and hard nuts into delicious nut butter.

 Versatile Attachments

 Hand blenders come standard with a food processor attachment.
-However, there are multiple attachments available to switch out and expand its use!
+However, multiple attachments are available to switch out and expand its use!
 Try a whisk attachment, and you can put your electric mixer to rest.
 Use a chopper attachment for mincing vegetables or crushing ice.

 Limited Functionality